GoogleCloudPlatform/cloudml-samples/CONTRIBUTING.md

 - Please read the Python Dev Guide and in particular the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

-- Your Pull Request should be small and include a single logical change.
+- Your Pull Request for existing samples should be small and include a single logical change.

 - Smaller changes are easier to review and evaluate, and in general smaller self-contained PRs make it easier to debug or, if needed, rollback.